-Thank you for registering to take part in Brake’s Kids Walk on or around Wednesday 26 June 2019.
+Thank you for registering to take part in Brake’s Kids Walk on or around Wednesday 10 June 2020 (date TBC).

 PLEASE NOTE:Your online action pack full of free resources will be available to download before your event.
 Keep an eye on our bulletins for more details.

 Your printed action pack will be sent in the post around the same time.